 Exposing the eye to light emitted from a neodymium-doped yttrium aluminum garnet (Nd: YAG) laser can solve this problem.
-Unfortunately, this treatment option is not possible in a patient with a retinal disease, and the later is commonly seen in the aging population.
+Unfortunately, this treatment option is not applicable for the patient having a retinal disease, and the later is commonly seen in the aging population.
 YAG laser should not be used in a patient with a retinal disease to treat posterior capsular opacification because of the risk of retinal detachment and retinal edema.

-As the lens ages, it loses the ability to focus on near objects.
+As aging starts, the lens loses the ability to focus on near objects.
 All people who enter their middle-age years will develop presbyopia.
 The pliability of the lens plays an important factor in allowing the lens to change the shape in response to focusing on near objects.
-The pliability of the lens is reduced as the person ages.
+The pliability of the lens is reduced as the aging proceeds.
 Lens stiffness usually begins to be symptomatic in the third to fifth decades of life.